 - Meanwhile, make the garlic aioli.
 Combine the mayonnaise with 3 minced garlic cloves, the juice of ½ lemon, salt, and pepper.
 Let sit for at least 30 minutes.

 - Heat 1 tablespoon oil in a saute pan over medium heat.
 Add the chicken and cook until browned and the juices run clear, about 6-7 minutes.
-Remove the chicken and wipe the pan clean.
+Remove the chicken and set it aside.

 - Heat the remaining 1 tablespoon oil in the pan.
 Saute the garlic and jalapeno until aromatic, about 1 minute.
 Add the tomato sauce, paprika, cumin, and garam masala.
 Bring the sauce to a simmer, reduce heat to low and continue to cook for 10 minutes.